-CIBC Mellon Global Securities Services Company Inc. (referred to as CIBC GSS) provides certain services to the Portfolios, including fund accounting and reporting, and portfolio valuation.
+CIBC Mellon Global Securities Services Company Inc. (CIBC GSS) provides certain services to the Portfolios, including fund accounting and reporting, and portfolio valuation.
 CIBC indirectly owns a 50 percent interest in CIBC GSS.
-The Manager pays the custodial fees (including all applicable taxes) to CIBC Mellon Trust Company and the fees for fund accounting, reporting, and fund valuation (including all applicable taxes) to CIBC GSS and in return the Manager charges a fixed administration fee to the Portfolios.
+The Manager pays the custodial fees (including all applicable taxes) to CIBC Mellon Trust Company and the fees for fund accounting, reporting, and fund valuation (including all applicable taxes) to CIBC GSS, and in return, the Manager receives a fixed administration fee from the Portfolios.